 Each tower has a work bay at elevation 1,080 feet NGVD29 for servicing the head gates.
 A portable electric manlift is used to inspect the gates and penstocks and is operated in the recess immediately downstream from the gate.
 A road crane is provided to service the removable-type trash racks that protect the entrance to each intake passage.
 This crane can also be used to insert and remove the one set of steel stoplogs provided at the structure, when dewatering of the intake is required.
-An aerial photograph of the intake structure during construction is shown below on Figure 2-7.
+An aerial photograph of the intake structure during construction is shown below on Figure 2-16.
 A typical section is shown on Plate 2-6.

-Figure 2-7.
-Aerial View of Intake Structures, Circa 1974
+Figure 2-16 Aerial View of Intake Structures, Circa 1974

-Photographs of the intake structures taken during construction and prior to filling are shown below in Figure 2-8 and in Figure 2-9.
-A recent photo is shown in Figure 2-10.
+Photographs of the intake structures taken during construction and prior to filling are shown in Figure 2-17 and in Figure 2-18.
+A recent photograph is shown in Figure 2-19.

-Figure 2-8.
-Upstream of Intake during Construction, Circa 1974
+Figure 2-17 Upstream of Intake during Construction, Circa 1974

-Figure 2-9.
-Right Bank Intake Prior to Filling, Circa 1974
+Figure 2-18 Right Bank Intake Prior to Filling, Circa 1974

-Figure 2-10.
-Intake Structure Looking Downstream
+Figure 2-19 Intake Structure Looking Downstream

 Four steel-lined penstocks extend from the intake structures to the powerhouse through 23foot diameter tunnels cut through solid rock.
 The length of each penstock is about 835 feet.
-Inside diameter of the steel lining is 18.0 feet and the area between the steel and rock walls is filled with concrete and grouted.
+Inside diameter of the steel lining is 18 feet and the area between the steel and rock walls is filled with concrete and grouted.
 The penstocks were designed to be as much alike as possible.
 The slight differences are due to the characteristics of the conventional versus the pump-turbine units.
 The penstocks for the pump-turbines have a thicker liner plate to handle greater waterhammer pressures provided by these units.
 Also, the exit end of the penstocks for the two pump-turbine units transition to a diameter of 13.5 feet.
 Centerline profiles and typical sections of the penstocks are shown on Plate 2-7.

-d.
+f.
 Powerhouse and Switchyard.
-The powerhouse is located on a rock bench cut into the right river bank about 200 feet below the toe of the main dam.
+The powerhouse is located on a rock bench cut into the right riverbank about 200 feet below the toe of the Main Dam.
 The reinforced concrete structure is 390 feet long and 115 feet wide.
-The powerhouse contains two conventional 140,000 kilowatts (Kw) (declared value) hydrogenerator units (units 1 and 2), two reversible 160,000 Kw (declared value) pump-turbine units (units 3 and 4), an erection bay, unloading bay and an entrance wing.
-Declared Power Capacity is defined as the plant's operational capacity declared on a weekly basis to the power marketing agency.
-The value may vary slightly from week to week depending on factors such as head and cooling capabilities.
-A photograph of the powerhouse is shown below in Figure 2-11 and longitudinal and transverse sections are shown on Plate 2-8 and Plate 2-9.
+The powerhouse contains two conventional 140,000 kilowatts (kW) (declared value) hydrogenerator units (units 1 and 2), two reversible 160,000 kW (declared value) pump-turbine units (units 3 and 4), erection bay, unloading bay, and entrance wing.
+Declared power capacity is defined as the plant's operational capacity declared on a weekly basis to the power marketing agency.
+The value may vary slightly from week-to-week depending on factors such as head and cooling capabilities.
+A photograph of the powerhouse is shown below in Figure 2-20 and longitudinal and transverse sections are shown on Plate 2-8 and Plate 2-9.

-Figure 2-11.
-Carters Powerhouse at Tailrace
+Figure 2-20 Carters Powerhouse at Tailrace

-The Allis-Chalmers Mfg.
-Co., produced the generators and the Newport News Ship Building Co., produced the turbines for the conventional units 1 and 2.
+The Allis-Chalmers Manufacturing Company produced the generators and the Newport News Ship Building Company produced the turbines for the conventional units 1 and 2.
 General Electric manufactured the generators and Allis-Chalmers produced the turbines for the reversible units 3 and 4.